Why SEO Is Useful For Self-Publishing Authors

 Sure, you need to blog, you need an Amazon Author Central page, you need to be on social media, and you need to advertise and promote your books.

-But learning how to be a content writer and apply SEO is a quick, easy, and long-term way to improve the performance of your blog and your book and content marketing.
+But learning how to be a content writer and applying basic SEO is a quick, easy, and long-term way of improving the performance of your blog, and your book and content marketing.

 All you need to do is come up with a good idea to write about.